aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 1. **How was the data associated with each instance acquired?** Was the data directly observable (e.g. raw text, movie ratings), reported by subjects (e.g. survey responses), or indirectly inferred/derived from other data (e.g. part-of-speech tags, model-based guesses for age or language)?
 If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
 If so, please describe how.

-	*Your Answer Here*
+	In a nutshell, this is how PDL acquires its data:
+	1. Raw data is obtained from a variety of sources (Data Union and other public sources)
+	2. This data is then cleaned by standardization and deduplication techniques to get it ready index into the dataset
+	3. At each step, quality assurance checks are performed to ensure quality and compliance

 2. **What mechanisms or procedures were used to collect the data (e.g. hardware apparatus or sensor, manual human curation, software program, software API)?** How were these mechanisms or procedures validated?

+	Data for Company and Person Dataset is collected in two ways:

+	The majority of individual-specific data in their dataset is supplied through sources connected to "Data Union", a data sharing community with thousands of contributors.
+Data Union plays a vital role in ensuring compliance with global regulations.

+	Similar to search engines like Google and Bing, PDL utilizes web scraping techniques to extract data from public sources.
+These sources primarily yield information about companies, educational institutions, geographic locations, as well as an individual's employment history, educational background, and more.

+4. **If the dataset is a sample from a larger set, what was the sampling strategy (e.g. deterministic, probabilistic with specific sampling probabilities)?**

 	*Your Answer Here*

-3. **If the dataset is a sample from a larger set, what was the sampling strategy (e.g. deterministic, probabilistic with specific sampling probabilities)?**
+5. **Who was involved in the data collection process (e.g. students, crowdworkers, contractors) and how were they compensated (e.g. how much were crowdworkers paid)?**

 	*Your Answer Here*

-4. **Who was involved in the data collection process (e.g. students, crowdworkers, contractors) and how were they compensated (e.g. how much were crowdworkers paid)?**

-	*Your Answer Here*

-5. **Over what timeframe was the data collected?** Does this timeframe match the creation timeframe of the data associated with the instances (e.g. recent crawl of old news articles)?
+6. **Over what timeframe was the data collected?** Does this timeframe match the creation timeframe of the data associated with the instances (e.g. recent crawl of old news articles)?
 If not, please describe the timeframe in which the data associated with the instances was created.
 Finally, list when the dataset was first published.

 	*Your Answer Here*